Spen-Zosky/Cline-DevEnv-v1/README.md

 The Research Dashboard provides a user interface for managing research projects.
 You can:

+- Monitor the health and status of all platform services
+- View system metrics and logs
 - Create and manage data collection jobs
 - Preprocess and transform data
 - Train and evaluate machine learning models
 - Generate websites and web applications

+The dashboard includes the following main sections:

+- **Dashboard**: Overview of system health, service status, and recent jobs
+- **Services**: Detailed view of all services with the ability to start, stop, and restart them
+- **Data Collection**: Interface for creating and managing data collection jobs
+- **Data Processing**: Interface for preprocessing and transforming data
+- **ML Framework**: Interface for training and evaluating machine learning models
+- **System Monitor**: Detailed system metrics, resource usage, and logs

 #### API Gateway

 The API Gateway provides a unified API for all services.
-You can:

-- Create and manage data collection jobs
+It includes:

+- **Health Endpoints**: Check the health of the API Gateway and all services
+- **Service Management**: Start, stop, and restart services
-- Preprocess and transform data
+- **System Information**: Get system metrics and logs
-- Train and evaluate machine learning models
-- Generate websites and web applications
+- **Service-Specific Endpoints**: Proxied endpoints for all microservices

 ## Development